rrrene/inchjs/README.md

 * It does not aim for "fully documented" or "100% documentation coverage".
 * It does not tell you to document all your code (neither does it tell you not to).
 * It does not impose rules on how your documentation should look like.
-* It does not require that, e.g."every method's documentation should be a single line under 80 characters not ending in a period" or that "every class and module should provide a code example of their usage".
+* It does not require that, e.g."every function's documentation should be a single line under 80 characters not ending in a period" or that "every class and module should provide a code example of their usage".

 Inch takes a more relaxed approach towards documentation measurement and tries to show you places where your codebase *could* use more documentation.